masukomi/mdcd/README.md

 	(doc-fun "my-function" "some markdown documentation" "my-module")
 ```

+Note: If the thing you're documenting is contained within a module it's important
+to specify that when calling any of the `doc-*` functions.
+It will help keep the
+files from mixing together, and multiple functions with the same name won't
+overwrite each other's files.

 The documentation is divided into section by its headers.
 It is suggested that
 you use H2s (`## Foo`) for the top level description, and H3s (`### Bar`) for the detailed parts.
 See
 the example below.